-The Contractor continued maintaining erosion control items including silt fence, rock filter dams, erosion control blankets, and placing temporary seed as needed to prevent erosion.
-Clearing and grubbing activities are complete.
-Three major earthwork tasks remain and include embankment at the former archeological area, embankment south of IH 20 for the northbound exit ramp to IH 20, and finally, excavation at FM 849 once traffic is switched to the realigned pavement.
-The Contractor has completed the earthwork, flexible base, and prime coat for the pavement tie-ins at FM 849.
+Clearing and grubbing activities are complete, and three major earthwork tasks remain.
+Embankment at the former archeological area and embankment south of IH 20 for the northbound exit ramp to IH 20 is ongoing.
+Once traffic is switched to the realigned FM 849 pavement, the final major excavation can begin at existing FM 849.
+At this location, the Contractor has completed the earthwork, flexible base, and prime coat for the pavement tie-ins at the realigned FM 849 and will switch the traffic once the asphalt has been placed.